etherlinkcom/docs/docs/network/architecture.md

   The Smart Rollup nodes store the state of Etherlink based on the information that they get from layer 1, not on information from EVM nodes or the sequencer.

   For more information about Smart Rollup nodes in general, see [Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) on docs.tezos.com.
-- Tezos layer 1 nodes (`octez-node`): The layer 1 nodes publish the Etherlink state as part of the Smart Rollup inbox.
+- Tezos layer 1 nodes (`octez-node`): the Smart Rollup Nodes submit  layer 1 operations with the blueprints to a layer 1 node.
+Theses operations are included in layer 1 blocks.
+Others Smart Rollup Nodes follows Etherlink by monitoring the layer 1 and theses operations.
-The Smart Rollup nodes get information about Etherlink transactions from this inbox and react to what happens on the Tezos network and on Etherlink.

 For more information about Tezos layer 1 and its nodes, see [Architecture](https://docs.tezos.com/architecture) on docs.tezos.com.

 ## Diagram